Photography Tips for Your Property's Website and Marketing

 1. Invest in Professional Photography (It's Non-Negotiable)

-Smartphones are great for social—but your website, signage, and paid ads demand pro-level quality.
-Lighting, composition, editing, and resolution all contribute to how your property is perceived.
+Smartphones are excellent for social media stories—but your website, signage, and paid ads demand professional-grade quality.
+The gap between phone photography and a skilled architectural photographer is immediately visible to prospective tenants comparing listings.
+Lighting, composition, editing, and resolution all contribute to how your property is perceived before anyone sets foot on site.

 2. Capture the Lifestyle, Not Just the Structure